Container Closure Integrity Testing

 What Is Container Closure Integrity Testing?

-Container Closure Integrity Testing or CCIT is the validation of the container closure system to maintain a sterile barrier to meet the desired amount of protection or containment of the packaging components.
+Container Closure Integrity Testing or CCIT is the validation of the container closure system to keep a sterile barrier to meet the desired amount of protection or containment of the packaging components.
 The physical attributes of the container closure system are evaluated to quantify the sterility of the contents.
 This is performed by measuring the biological, chemical, and barrier properties of the container closure system along with the attributes of the product and container closure.

 Container Closure Integrity Testing (CCIT) Methodology